34. Fission and fusion

 Critical mass

 Because the liberated neutrons travel some average distance before initiating another fission event, there is a lower limit to how small a piece of fissionable material can be in order to maintain a chain reaction.
 A piece that is smaller than what is called the critical mass will allow liberated neutrons to reach the surface of the material and escape before they can trigger another fission event.
 (Recall the scaling effects of surface area and volume discussed earlier in this textbook: as the size of an object is scaled up, the volume grows faster than the surface area.)
-With a piece larger than the critical mass, the liberated neutrons will be able to initiate another fission event (due to the much greater abundance of nuclei in the volume) before they could escape to the surface.
+With a piece larger than the critical mass, the liberated neutrons will be able to initiate another fission event (due to the much greater abundance of nuclei in the volume) before they can escape to the surface.

 This is the primary principle behind a nuclear fission bomb.
 In such a device two or more subcritical pieces (that is, pieces whose masses are less than the critical mass) are driven together using conventional explosives.
 When the pieces quickly come together, their combined masses form a single piece whose mass is well above the critical mass.
 The liberated neutrons can no longer escape to the surface of the now supercritical mass, causing the reaction to grow exponentially and resulting in a devastating explosion.